UCHI-DB/rust-guide/docs/02_language_basics/01_control_flow.md

 ## Variables

-Rust contains many of the same variables used in other programming languages.
+Rust contains many of the same types of variables used in other programming languages.
 These variables include:
 - integer: ```int``` ```(u8,i8,u16,i16...u64/usize)```
 - floating-point ```f32,f64```